luca-maciel/calculadora_sistema_numera-o/README.md

 # A non-professional library created to provide value conversion functions in the number system.

-## This function will provide the conversions:
+## This library will provide the conversions:
     - Decimal to binary, octal or hexadecimal.
     - Binary to decimal, octal or hexadecimal.
     - Octal to decimal, binary or hexadecimal.